My Shopping Cart

 See video at 1:02 for the A48V3 Electric Sharpener in action.

 The new tungsten carbide burnisher helps maintain a good cutting edge on the blade.
-A sharp blade guarantees a good clean cut and reduces the risk of spreading wood diseases.
-In addition to 2 recommended daily sharpening sessions with the stone, it is also advised to use the new Carbide Burnisher to maintain a sharp edge on the blade for a good clean cut.
+A sharp blade guarantees a good, clean cut and reduces the risk of spreading wood diseases.
+In addition to 2 recommended daily sharpening sessions with the stone, it is also advised to use the new Carbide Burnisher to maintain a sharp edge on the blade for a good, clean cut.

-With latest innovations in wireless connectivity, the Electrocoup F3020 pruning shears can be connected to the newly designed INFACO mobile app (available exclusively on Android and iOS compatible smartphones) through the Bluetooth Control Box.
+With the latest innovations in wireless connectivity, the Electrocoup F3020 pruning shears can be connected to the newly designed INFACO mobile app (available exclusively on Android and iOS compatible smartphones) through the Bluetooth Control Box.

 The app also allows users (without the Bluetooth Control Box)